betheluniversity/cascade-cron/README.md

 Bethel Sitemap
 ============
 The Bethel Sitemap is used to generate a handful of XML files used for sitemap purposes.
+The sitemap is regenerated daily.

 sitemap.xml - A roadmap for search engines, which helps boost SEO.